 Dannaway holds a bachelor’s degree in physical education and recreation, and a master’s degree in guidance and counseling, both of which are from the University of Mississippi, where he played collegiate baseball.
 He also has a doctorate in student personnel and counselor education and a doctoral minor in physical education from Mississippi State University.

 • UALR has posted the highest multi-year Academic Progress Rate (APR) in the state of Arkansas four of the last five years.
 The APR is a term-by-term measure of eligibility and retention for Division I student-athletes that was developed as an early indicator of eventual graduation rates.

 • Based upon the most recent APR data, the UALR men’s and women’s basketball teams have the highest multi-year APR of all Division I member institutions in the state of Arkansas.

 • According to the most recent NCAA Graduation Success Rate, UALR posted the highest NCAA Graduation Success Rate of all Division I member institutions in the state of Arkansas.

-• UALR student-athletes posted a combined cumulative GPA of 3.20 for the Fall 2012 semester, with 69 percent earning a cumulative GPA of 3.0 or better.
+• UALR student-athletes posted a combined cumulative GPA of 3.18 through the Spring 2014 semester, with 71 percent earning a cumulative GPA of 3.0 or better.

 • UALR boasts a 93 percent graduation rate for all student-athletes who remained at UALR and exhausted their eligibility — measured over a 10-year period.